-Future design phases must consider sediment buildup within the pump station forebay.
+Future design phases must consider sediment buildup within the Main Pump Station forebay.
 The final geometry of the forebay will influence O&M sediment removal options.
-Preliminary options include using a long reach excavator from the finish grade surface around the forebay or incorporating a ramp into the forebay to provide better excavation access.
+Preliminary options include using a long-reach excavator from the finish grade surface around the forebay or incorporating a ramp into the forebay to provide better excavation access.